 Here’s a good read on the different types of insurance you should consider as a business owner.

-When you start a new business, understanding the numbers involved is crucial.
+When you start a new business, assessing your finances is crucial.

 These numbers include being able to track your sales and profits - but a smart business will need to account for much more than sales alone.

-To start a new business, your costs may include:
+To start a new small business, your startup costs may include:

 - your brand design (logo, business cards, and website)

-- deposits and rent for a physical work location if you plan to lease your own workspace
+- deposits and rent for a business location if you plan to lease your own workspace

 - basic infrastructural costs like phone and internet service, invoicing software, etc…